The term case management refers to the assessment process for adults with complex and long term care and support needs.

 - social work assessments: this includes ensuring there are assessments from other professionals from other agencies, which contribute to the complex assessment.
 These should outline agreed goals and outcomes the adult wishes to achieve whilst at home or in supported living or, where this is not possible in a residential / nursing care placement;

-- Indicative Personal Budget Assessments (see Personal Budgets);
+- Indicative Personal Budget Assessments (see Personal Budgets chapter);

-- assessments carried out under the Mental Capacity Act 2005 (see Mental Capacity);
+- assessments carried out under the Mental Capacity Act 2005 (see Mental Capacity chapter);

-- Deprivation of Liberty and best interest assessments (see Deprivation of Liberty Safeguards);
+- Deprivation of Liberty and best interest assessments (see Deprivation of Liberty Safeguards chapter);

-- financial assessments (see Charging and Financial Assessments);
+- financial assessments (see Charging and Financial Assessments chapter);

 - panel assessments;

-- continuing care assessments (see Continuing Care (NHS));
+- continuing care assessments (see Continuing Care (NHS) chapter);

-- assessment and management of adult safeguarding cases and safeguarding investigations as required (see Adult Safeguarding);
+- assessment and management of adult safeguarding cases and safeguarding investigations as required (see Safeguarding Adult Procedures);

 - care and support planning: the Case Management Team is responsible for ensuring that services deliver to meet the assessed care and support needs, to enable adults can live safely in their own homes or will organise long term placements into residential or nursing care where no longer possible.

-Care and support planning reviews will be undertaken on a regular basis, in the adult’s home or placement setting (see Care and Support Planning).
+Care and support planning reviews will be undertaken on a regular basis, in the adult’s home or placement setting (see Care and Support Planning chapter).

 4. Case Management Team Criteria

-Adults whose care and support needs are within the substantial or critical levels of need (see Eligibility).
+Adults whose care and support needs are within the substantial or critical levels of need (see Eligibility chapter).

-Adults whose care and support needs come within the low or moderate level may be offered advice and information where appropriate (see Information and Advice), or support from the Reablement Service (See Reablement Service).
+Adults whose care and support needs come within the low or moderate level may be offered advice and information where appropriate (see Information and Advice chapter), or support from the Reablement Service (See Reablement Service chapter).

-The Case Management Team also receives referrals for adult safeguarding and for assessment, investigation and management of these cases in line with the local adult safeguarding procedures (see Adult Safeguarding).
+The Case Management Team also receives referrals for adult safeguarding and for assessment, investigation and management of these cases in line with the local adult safeguarding procedures (see Safeguarding Adult Procedures).

 5. Timescales, Outputs and Outcomes